Dr Stephanie Hardacre

 Biography

-Stephanie Hardacre was awarded her PhD in social psychology from the University of Newcastle in mid-2020.
-Her PhD research explored political solidarity and leadership processes in the context of gender equality, examining how leader gender shapes the capacity of male and female leaders to mobilise individuals for gender equality as a common cause.
-Stephanie is currently a postdoctoral research fellow within the Research School of Psychology at the Australian National University, working on an ARC-funded Discovery Indigenous project investigating online strategies for increasing the social integration and mental wellbeing of working-class university students.
-Stephanie is also part of a team at the University of Newcastle’s Centre of Excellence for Equity in Higher Education, exploring the impact of gender-based violence on students’ access to and participation in higher education.
+Stephanie is currently a Research Fellow in the School of Medicine and Psychology at the Australian National University, contributing to an ARC-funded project that investigates online strategies to enhance social integration and mental wellbeing among working-class university students.
+She is also a researcher at the University of Newcastle’s Centre of Excellence for Equity in Higher Education, where she explores the impact of gender-based violence on students’ access to and participation in higher education.

 Qualifications